thaiminh2022/se104-survey-system/docs/use-cases.md

 ## 1. System Context

 SE104 Survey System is a web-based survey management application.
-Authenticated survey owners can create surveys, publish or archive them, share public links, collect responses, view analytics, and export results.
+Authenticated survey owners can create and edit surveys, publish or archive them, share public links, collect responses, view analytics, and export results.
 Respondents can open published survey links and submit answers without needing an account.

 Use case flows follow the ownership, survey state, response, analytics, and export rules defined in [Business Rules](business-rules.md).